 Don’t Forget the Outdoors

-    - Climate control is an important consideration when designing your She Shed.
-Include a small space heater for the winter and a vintage style floor fan for the summer months.
+- Climate control is an important consideration when designing your Boho Haven.
+Include a small space heater for the cooler nights and a vintage style floor fan for the hot months.

 - Add a collection of colorful pots grouped on a table or floor featuring ferns, tulips, primroses and other spring flowers.
 Hang macrame plant holders from the ceiling with draping greenery such as the popular marble queen pothos.

 We are excited to announce our Spring Tabletop Design Challenge!
 For this challenge, give any tabletop in your home a Spring look.
 Here is some gorgeous inspiration from Stephanie’s home!

 How to participate and enter the Spring Challenge:

 Step 1.
 Create a Spring inspired tabletop in your home!
 We are looking for creativity and colors that celebrate Spring.